iwaj23/insurance-pricing-glm/readme.md

 ClaimNb	Number of claims
 ClaimAmount	Claim severity

-The dataset includes hundreds of thousands of policies, enabling realistic modeling of insurance risk.
+The dataset includes hundreds of thousands of policies, allowing realistic modeling of insurance risk.

 Modeling Approach